linas/learn-experiments-en/run-13/README.md

      -- word-pair MI that are appropriate, prior to this trim.
      -- word-disjunct pairs, with shape marginals on them.

-* `r13-all-in-one.rdb` -- copy of above, with addtional similarities
+* `r13-all-in-one.rdb` -- copy of above, with:
+     -- word-disjunct MI values. (missing in above)
+     -- similarities for top-ranked 1000 words
+     -- Requires 6.5 GB to load word-pairs only. (same as above) -- Grows to 8.3 GB after loading word-disjunct pairs.
+     -- Grows to 8.6 GB to load similarities.

 Notes